-The history of ceramics extends across many cultures, including Chinese funerary statues, Greek pottery, Nok terracotta figures, California Mission architecture, Japanese glazed tile roofs, English Victorian brickwork, Dogon villages, the sewers of Paris, and numerous traditions of fine art and craft-based ceramics.
-Against this backdrop, students investigate contemporary strategies such as installation, claymation, architecture, design, and public interventions.
+The history of ceramics extends across many cultures, including: Chinese funerary statues, Greek pottery, Nok terracotta figures, California Mission architecture, Japanese glazed tile roofs, English Victorian brickwork, Dogon villages, the sewers of Paris, and numerous traditions of fine art and craft-based ceramics.
+Against this backdrop, students investigate contemporary strategies such as installation, claymation, objects, architecture, design, and public interventions.
 Central issues of research and engagement include form and surface, materiality, function versus non-function, craft versus art, the social and the personal, complexities of gender, and the relation of ceramics to science and the environment.
 With a varied but synergistic curriculum, the program allows for a challenging exploration of an ancient yet ever-evolving discipline.

 Sculpture/Ceramics facilities are organized into shops and labs of common material, process, or emphasis.
 The fully-equipped work areas include ceramics, wood shop, metal shop, walk-in spray booth, electronics lab, sewing mezzanine, plaster and flexible mold area, an installation gallery, and mixed classroom-fabrication spaces.
 Through adjacent departments, students have access to a wide range of alternative media including video, photography, film, and digital technology.